Seth-Miller/12c-rac-docker/README.md

 cp dhcpd.conf /srv/docker/dhcpd/
 ```

-Create the DHCPD container but don't start it until the step following this one is complete.
+Create the DHCPD container but don't start it until the networks have been added.
 ```
 docker create \
 --name dhcpd \